 Information on downloading EFL and configuring a development environment can be found in the Setup section.

 The EFL Tutorials are designed to introduce the functions and features of EFL to those who already have programming experience.
 Each tutorial walks through the implementation of a particular EFL feature or function, building upon previous tutorials to offer a step-by-step guide to getting comfortable with developing using EFL.

 Although you do not need previous experience with EFL to work through the tutorials, general programming knowledge is required.

 The Programming Guides are designed to provide informative material to developers working with EFL, including code snippets demonstrating the use of various features.
 They are provided both as a reference guide for experienced EFL developers and as an alternative or extension to the tutorials for those who prefer less guided experimentation.

-Those working on the current-release API can find the equivalent documentation in the Legacy API Reference section.
+The Legacy API equivalent documentation in the Legacy API Reference section (Only for C).

 Debugging EFL Applications demonstrates how to debug your application, from tracking down memory leaks with Valgrind to diagnosing user interface issues with Clouseau.

 If you have been working on an EFL-based project which you believe would be of value to other EFL or Enlightenment users, please consider contributing the code.
 Details on how to contribute your code to the Enlightenment Project, whether it's an entire application or a simple bug-fix, can be found on the Developer Contributions page.